MobleyLab/blues/README.md

 * `notebooks` - Jupyter notebooks for testing/development

 ## Prerequisites
-BLUES compatible with MacOSX/Linux with Python 3.5 (blues<1.1 still work with Python 2.7)
-Install [miniconda](http://conda.pydata.org/miniconda.html) according to your systems
+BLUES is compatible with MacOSX/Linux with Python 3.5 (blues<1.1 still works with Python 2.7) Install [miniconda](http://conda.pydata.org/miniconda.html) according to your system.

 ## Requirements
 Starting from v1.2, you will need the OpenEye toolkits and related tools: